 Thomas Gehring holds the Chair of International Relations at the University of Bamberg.
 He did his Ph.D. and Habilitation in political science at the Free University of Berlin.
 Drawing on economic institutional theory and organization theory, he examines organizational effects of international institutions and the European Union, which arise from interaction of member states.
 They include the use of reason-based arguing in international decision processes, or of precedents, doctrines or analogical reasoning in the UN Security Council.
 He has also explored the sources of European Union actorness and the effects of complexes of overlapping international institutions.

-Michael Giesen is a postdoctoral research at the University of Bamberg in the project "Collective Agency of Horizontal Regulatory Organizations in Global Environmental and Financial Market Governance."
-He has studied Political Science (undergraduate), International Relations (graduate), and is going to obtain his Ph.D. in Political Science from Freie Universität Berlin in 2021.
+Michael Giesen is a postdoctoral researcher at the University of Bamberg in the project "Collective Agency of Horizontal Regulatory Organizations in Global Environmental and Financial Market Governance."
+He has studied Political Science (undergraduate), International Relations (graduate), and obtained his Ph.D. in Political Science from Freie Universität Berlin in 2021.
 His research focuses on the organizational dimensions of international politics, especially international organizations, human rights and environmental politics, and dynamics of institutional knowledge production.